Focus & Scope

 • Materials development and evaluation (textbooks, OER).

-• Assessment and feedback: classroom/alternative assessment, rubrics, validation, washback.
+• Assessment & feedback: classroom/alternative assessment, rubrics, validation, washback.

-• Digital, mobile, and online learning; LMS and MOOCs.
+• Digital, mobile, and online learning (LMS, MOOCs).

-• Emerging tech in ELT: AR/VR/XR, AI-assisted tools, learning analytics/dashboards.
+• Emerging tech: AR/VR/XR, AI-assisted tools, learning analytics/dashboards.

 • Digital literacies, ethics, accessibility, and equity.